Skip to main content

 Policy Evaluation

-3. If no policies match, the default decision is Deny (closed-world assumption)
+5. If no policy matches, the default is Deny (closed-world assumption).

 Subject Attributes